On non-elliptic symplectic manifolds

 \section{Abstract}

 Let $M$ be a closed symplectic manifold of dimension $2n$ with non-ellipticity.
 We can define an almost K\"ahler structure on $M$ by using the given symplectic form.
-Using Darboux coordinate charts, we deform the given almost K\"ahler structure on the universal covering of $M$ to obtain a Lipschitz K\"ahler structure on the universal covering of $M$ which is homotopy equivalent to the given almost K\"ahler structure.
-Analogous to Teleman's $L^2$-Hodge decomposition on PL manifolds or Lipschitz Riemannian manifolds, we give a $L^2$-Hodge decomposition theorem on the universal covering of $M$ with respect to the Lipschitz K\"ahler metric.
-Using an argument of Gromov, we give a vanishing theorem for $L^2$ harmonic $p$-forms, $p\not=n$ (resp. a non-vanishing theorem for $L^2$ harmonic $n$-forms) on the universal covering of $M$, then its signed Euler characteristic satisfies $(-1)^n\chi(M)\geq0$ (resp. $(-1)^n\chi(M)>0$).
-As an application, we show that the Chern-Hopf conjecture holds true in closed even dimensional Riemannian manifolds with nonpositive curvature (resp. strictly negative curvature), it gives a positive answer to a Yau's problem due to S. S. Chern and H. Hopf.
+Hence, we have a $\G=\pi_1(M)$-invariant almost K\"ahler structure on the universal covering, $\ti M$, of $M$.
+Using Darboux coordinate charts, we globally deform the given almost K\"ahler structure on $\ti M$ off a Lebesgue measure zero subset to obtain a $\G$-invariant (measurable) Lipschitz K\"ahler flat structure on $\ti M$ which is a singular K\"ahler structure and $\G$-homotopy equivalent to the given almost K\"ahler structure with Lipschitz condition, restricted to a $\G$-invariant open dense submanifold of $\ti M$, the K\"ahler flat metric is quasi isometric to the given almost K\"ahler metric.
+Analogous to Teleman's $L^2$-Hodge decomposition on PL manifolds or Lipschitz Riemannian manifolds, we give a $L^2$-Hodge decomposition theorem on $\ti M$ with respect to the (measurable) Lipschitz K\"ahler flat metric.
+As done in K\"ahler case, using an argument of Gromov, we give a vanishing theorem for $L^2$ harmonic $p$-forms, $p\not=n$ (resp. a non-vanishing theorem for $L^2$ harmonic $n$-forms) on $\ti M$, then the signed Euler characteristic satisfies $(-1)^n\chi(M)\geq0$ (resp. $(-1)^n\chi(M)>0$).
+Similarly, for any closed even dimensional Riemannian manifold $(M, g)$, we can construct a $\G$-invariant (measurable) Lipschitz K\"ahler flat structure on the universal covering, $(\ti M, \ti g)$, of $(M, g)$ which is a singular K\"ahler structure and $\G$-homotopy equivalent to and quasi-isometric to the metric $\ti g$.
+As an application, as done in smooth case, using Gromov's method we show that the Chern-Hopf conjecture holds true in closed even dimensional Riemannian manifolds with nonpositive curvature (resp. strictly negative curvature), it gives a positive answer to a Yau's problem due to S. S. Chern and H. Hopf.